 Washington Was Called a Deist during His Lifetime

-One obvious proof that George Washington was a deist according to proponents was that he was once called a deist by some that knew him.
+One reason that George Washington was a deist according to proponents was that he was once called a deist by some who knew him.
 Speaking to another man, the Rev. James Abercrombie, the assistant rector at Christ Church in Philadelphia, said, “Sir, Washington was a deist.
 (2)” However, this appears to be a chastisement aimed at Washington because he was not a communicant in Abercrombie’s church in Philadelphia because the same minister followed up this comment by saying that “I cannot consider any man as a real Christian who uniformly disregards an ordinance so solemnly enjoined by the divine Author of our holy religion.(3)”

 In Washington’s Anglican tradition, a communion service would follow the preaching service.
 After the preaching service, the—“liturgy of the word”—most would dismiss and a few would stay to receive the communion.
 While he was in Philadelphia, Washington would get up after the preaching service with most of the congregants and leave before the communion service.